Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Low- Alfv enic turbulence

 Since $k_\perp L \gg 1$, this dramatically increases the overall heating rate for a given observed $\delta b_{rms,k}$, compared to the estimate without taking account the intermittency of $\delta b_k$.
 This is not, in fact, a realistic model of intermittent Alfv\'enic turbulence - we have included it here to show in a transparent way the difference that intermittency makes to the efficiency of ion heating.

 It is worth mentioning that intermittency models including dynamic alignment (e.g. \citet{Chandran14,ms16}) do not necessarily increase the ion heating fraction, because the dynamic alignment between $\delta \vz^\pm$ increases the nonlinear timescale of the turbulent structures, decreasing the effectiveness of the heating due to the exponential suppression factor.
-This behavior is the opposite to what was found earlier in \citet{mallet2019}, who used an exponential suppression factor based solely on the amplitude \citep{chandran2010}, rather than the rate of change of the fluctuations.
+This decrease in ion heating fraction due to dynamic alignment is the opposite to what was found earlier in \citet{mallet2019}, who used an exponential suppression factor based solely on the amplitude \citep{chandran2010}, rather than the rate of change of the fluctuations, thus finding that dynamic alignment acted to increase the stochastic heating rate.

 A more promising intermittency model in this regard (which nevertheless obtains the same $-3/2$ perpendicular spectrum) is the reflection-driven turbulence model in \citet{chandran2025}, in which dynamic alignment does not play a role.
 There, larger-amplitude fluctuations naturally have higher frequencies, as required to make the ion heating more effective.
 Another approach, independent of any particular intermittency model, would be to use \emph{in situ} measurements of the distribution of turbulent fluctuations to calculate the heating rate $\langle Q_\perp\rangle$ directly.
 Parker Solar Probe has recently \am{started to explore the plasma environment very close to the sun \citep{kasper2021} where ion heating is thought to be particularly important \citep{kasper2019b}} , and it will be interesting to assess the ion heating in this newly-explored regime.